 - Program and Training Conference classes

-- Fall Cub Scout Recruiting workshop
+- Fall Cub Scout Recruiting workshop in individual districts

 - District Executive